MikailaAkeredolu/minimalist-typescript-webpack-starter/readme.md

 ## Contribute

 The goal is to keep this as simple as possible, so no features should be added.
-Having said that, if you feel that something is missing for the basic purpose of TypeScript experimentation, feel free to submit a pull request.
+Having said that, if you feel that something is missing for the basic purpose of TypeScript experimentation, feel free to submit a pull request. # tscart